 Competition in the UK broker sector is driving costs down and service levels up.
 Trading forex online has never been easier and if you follow some ground rules, safer too.
 There are still risks, most notably that price moves go against you.
 Modern brokers are, however, packed with tools which help stack the odds in your favour.
-To assist you in your search for the best forex broker in the UK, this article will cover the following:

 This report will discuss the metrics used to measure broker performance and the brokers who stand out from the crowd.